 Below are some answers to frequently asked questions about Fort Wayne Improv.
 Simply click the question to expand the answer.
 If you have a question that we haven’t covered on the site, please don’t hesitate to ask us.

+We’re glad you asked!
 We love architectural history, and we’re learning more and more that our building has some STORIES!
 Most-recently, the building was Bigtooth Co.
 Furniture and Design.
 As far as we know, before that, it was Colvin Kitchen and Bath (which explains both the outhouse set into the marble of our entryway and the skylight in one of our bathrooms).
 The building was built in 1925, and the farthest back use that we’ve been able to find is that it was the original location of the Tecumseh branch of the Allen County Public Library.
 Check out these amazing old pictures courtesy of the ACPL!

 Public Library of Fort Wayne and Allen County: branches, Tecumseh.
 Interior.
 Date unknown, but–you know–old.